jdaw1/placemat/Documentation/page_level.md

 Likewise `FooterLeftText`, `FooterCenterText`, and `FooterRightText` are shown in `FooterFont` at size `FooterFontSize`, with the top of the footer a distance FooterTopFromPageBottom from page bottom (which should be inside the bottom margin).
 Very rarely one might want the centre heading non-centred (e.g.).
 This can be controlled with `HeaderFooterCenterX`, which is x position of the centre of the relevant item of `HeadersCenter` and of `FootersCenter`.

+Also see [`/SuppressNonRightOrnaments`](PackingStyles.md#sides-leftside-rightside-toprow-middlerow-bottomrow) and `/SuppressNonLeftOrnaments`, being flags usable within `PackingStyles`.

 ## GlassesOnSheets and GlassesOnTastingNotePages